 Germans spend in average over four hours watching TV each day proving that linear TV is still the most popular mass media in a changing media ecosystem, according to the media usage study Media Acitivity Guide 2018 from ProSiebenSat.1 out this month.

 Every month Oliver Dietrich, Director of Creative Ideation, offers his feedback on recent marketing campaigns and what growth companies can learn.
 This month he takes a look at the all new Nike campaign „Nothing beats a Londoner“

-These latest statistics prove not only that the predicted digital cannibalisation of entertainment content is overstated,but also that advertisers ignore TV at their peril.
-And it is not just TV devices which are popular.
+And TV programs are not just popular on TV .
+On the contrary, online distribution of TV content for instance on broadcaster VOD platforms or YouTube is a great opportunity for advertisers to reach especially young audiences.
 The analysis from ProSiebenSat.1 reveals that TV content is one of the most commonly streamed / downloaded content on VOD and online video platforms, particularly among the 14 to 49 years age group.

 Smartwatches and voice assistants on the rise

 Media Activity Guide 2018 also reported that the proliferation of smartphones, tablets and e-readers has reached a saturation point.
 Almost everybody owns a smartphone leaving small margin for further growth.
 60% of Germans own tablets, penetration has only increased slightly compared to previous years.
 Same accounts for e-book-readers.
 However there is a huge growth potential for wearables such as smartwatches or activity trackers: 17% of Germans own such a device, a 19% increase over last year.
 Smart speakers and voice assistants are popular as well: just a year after the market launch of Amazon Alexa, just under one in ten Germans (8 %) has such a device at home, using it primarily for playing music, and listening to news or weather information.